-I. We declare that the gospel, in the strict sense of the word, contains no commands nor threatenings, being only a promise of grace to sinners through Jesus Christ, or glad tidings of great joy, whereby God proclaims to us, that he hath sent his Son to save us; that whosever believeth on the Son hath everlasting life; and shall not come into condemnation; and that every one is warranted to believe on him, he being come to save
+- I. We declare that the gospel, in the strict sense of the word, contains no commands nor theatenings, being only a promise of grace to sinners through Jesus Christ, or glad tidings of great joy, whereby God proclaims to us that He hath sent His Son to save us; that whosoever believeth on the Son hath everlasting life; and shall not come into condemnation; and that everyone is warranted to believe on Him, He being come to save sinners; the chief of whom applying to Him need not fear that He will reject them. - II.
+All commands belong to the law; those which enjoin faith, repentance, and other duties peculiar to men under a dispensation of grace, not excepted.
+Disobedience to these commands is a sin which the law condemns: this it could not do, if they did not belong to it; for where there is no law, there is no transgression.
+Neither do these commands belong to any new law given since the fall.
+New revelations have been made to men, and duties have been required of them, agreeably to the Lord's dispensation towards them, and agreeably to the circumstances in which they stood, as fallen and eternal glory.

-As an elucidation of this article, the following is subjoined, which was proposed in 1822 to the Associate Reformed Synod as a substitute for the above,-"We declare also, that Christ has obtained complete and eternal redemption for his people.
-He has by his obedience to the death secured to them every spiritual blessing.
-'Blessed be the God and Father of our Lord Jesus Christ: who hath blessed us with all spiritual blessings in heavenly places in Christ Jesus:' it is through his blood that they obtain pardon of sin, and a title to eternal life, in their justification.
-It is through his blood that they obtain sanctification, perseverance in grace and eternal glory.
 Being united to Christ, the divine blessing rests on all their temporal enjoyments.
-They receive and enjoy the bounties of Providence under the divine The curse which is on the basket and store of the favour. wicked, is through Christ graciously removed from theirs.
+They receive and enjoy the bounties of Providence under the divine favor.
+The curse which is on the basket and store of the wicked, is through Christ graciously removed from theirs.
 The good creatures of God are sanctified to their use by the word of God and prayer-and it is through Christ that the enjoyment of temporal blessings is made subservient to their spiritual good and to the glory of God.
-At the same time, temporal enjoyments themselves, such as food and raiment, in their earthly and perishing nature, and as the means of supporting animal life, are not to be considered as procured by the death of Christ."
+At the same time, temporal enjoyments themselves, such as food and raiment, in their earthly and perishing nature, and as the means of supporting animal life, are not to be considered as procured by the death of thrist."